The Vermont Statutes Online

 "You may wish to seek legal advice from a licensed attorney.
 If you believe you cannot afford an attorney, you may contact the Clerk of the Court listed above for information about the availability of an attorney at public expense, although you may not be entitled to an attorney at public expense."

-(e) If the Court finds that the farm employer has suffered actual hardship because of the unavailability of the farm housing for a replacement employee, the Court shall enter an order approving a writ of possession, which shall be executed no sooner than five days nor later than 30 days after the writ is served, to put the plaintiff into possession.
+(e) If the court finds that the farm employer has suffered actual hardship because of the unavailability of the farm housing for a replacement employee, the court shall enter an order approving a writ of possession, which shall be executed not earlier than five business days nor later than 30 days after the writ is served, to put the plaintiff into possession.